lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

   - The syllabus is interactively designed with weekly input from Combient AB'a current data science needs, examples include:
     - Deep Learning and AI (after being trained at EU Spark Summit in Dublin - jointly sponsored by Combient and Maths Dept at UU),
     - Structured Streaming for Anomaly Detection via t-digest sketching, etc.
-    - Scalable Geopspatial Analytics for spatio-temporal trajectory analytics
+    - Scalable Geospatial Analytics for spatio-temporal trajectory analytics
-  - GOAL: Train students for immediate summer intership placements; see example student projects at the end of course
+  - GOAL: Train students for immediate summer internship placements; see example student projects at the end of course
-    - [Network anomaly detection: Student Project by Victor Ingman and Kasper Ramström](https://lamastex.github.io/scalable-data-science/sds/2/2/db/999_01_StudentProject_NetworkAnomalyDetection/)    - five projects were done in areas including power forecasting, twitter experimantal designs and NLP, population genomics on the 1000 human genomes project, etc.
+    - [Network anomaly detection: Student Project by Victor Ingman and Kasper Ramström](https://lamastex.github.io/scalable-data-science/sds/2/2/db/999_01_StudentProject_NetworkAnomalyDetection/)    - five projects were done in areas including power forecasting, twitter experimental designs and NLP, population genomics on the 1000 human genomes project, etc.

 # Proposal